dearhive/MashShare/readme.txt

 = 3.1.4 =
 * Fix: Remove deprecated REST API functions which are throwing error on php 5.2
 * Tweak: Change label of User Roles Options Visibility to Meta Box Visibility Permissions
+* Tweak: remove is_admin() condition for sharecount creation.
+Leads to zero sharecounts on themes with bad infinite scroll implementation where is_admin() everytime true

 = 3.1.3 =
 * Fix: Share Buttons are not shown on a few ajax based themes.
 (Remove is_main_query() condition)